PvRao-29/MNIST-Neural-Network-from-Scratch/README.md

 # MNIST Neural Network from Scratch

 Overview
-This project implements a neural network from scratch to classify handwritten digits from the MNIST dataset.
-Built entirely with numpy for matrix operations and pandas for data handling, the model achieves approximately 94% accuracy on a 10,000-image test set.
-This hands-on approach allowed me to deepen my understanding of both linear algebra and neural network theory.
+This project demonstrates a neural network built from scratch to classify handwritten digits using the MNIST dataset.
+Developed solely with numpy for matrix operations and pandas for data handling, this model achieves an impressive 94% accuracy on the 10,000-image test set.
+Building this network without deep learning libraries provided hands-on experience in linear algebra, matrix math, and neural network theory.

 Project Goals
-Enhance Linear Algebra Skills: Built without frameworks like TensorFlow or PyTorch, this project emphasizes matrix math fundamentals.
+Master Linear Algebra: Practice matrix math by implementing neural network components without frameworks like TensorFlow or PyTorch.
-Understand Neural Network Theory: By coding each component from scratch, I gained insights into the inner workings of neural networks.
+Deepen Neural Network Theory: Develop and train each network component manually to gain practical insights into their mechanics.

 Key Features
-Customizable Neural Network Architecture: Easily adjustable layers and activation functions.
+Custom Neural Network Architecture: Flexible network with adjustable layers and activation functions.
-Batch Training with Gradient Descent: Efficiently trains with matrix-based gradient calculations.
+Batch Training and Gradient Descent: Implements efficient matrix-based calculations.
-Performance: Achieved ~94% accuracy on MNIST’s test set, demonstrating the network’s generalizability.
+Strong Performance: Achieves ~94% accuracy on MNIST, demonstrating its reliability.

 Model Architecture
-The neural network consists of:
+The neural network is structured as follows:

-Input Layer: Accepts flattened 28x28 pixel images.
+Input Layer: Accepts flattened 28x28 images.
 Hidden Layers: Configurable fully-connected layers with ReLU activation.
-Output Layer: Softmax layer to classify images into one of 10 digits.
-Code Snippets
-Forward Pass
-python
-Copy code
-# Example of the forward pass
-def forward(X):
-    Z1 = np.dot(X, W1) + B1
-    A1 = np.maximum(0, Z1)  # ReLU activation
-    Z2 = np.dot(A1, W2) + B2
-    A2 = np.exp(Z2) / np.sum(np.exp(Z2), axis=1, keepdims=True)  # Softmax
-    return A2
-Training Loop
-python
-Copy code
-# Example of the training loop
-for epoch in range(epochs):
-    for batch in range(num_batches):
-        X_batch, y_batch = get_batch(X_train, y_train)
-        y_pred = forward(X_batch)
-        gradients = compute_gradients(y_pred, y_batch)
-        update_parameters(gradients)
+Output Layer: Softmax layer classifying digits from 0 to 9.

+Forward Propagation Equations
+The core calculations in the network include:

+Linear Transformation:

+𝑍
+=
+𝑋
+⋅
+𝑊
++
+𝐵
+Z=X⋅W+B
+where:

+𝑋
+X is the input data matrix
+𝑊
+W is the weight matrix for each layer
+𝐵
+B is the bias vector
+Activation (ReLU):

+𝐴
+=
+ReLU
+(
+𝑍
+)
+=
+max
+⁡
+(
+0
+,
+𝑍
+)
+A=ReLU(Z)=max(0,Z)
+Softmax Output:

+Softmax
+(
+𝑍
+)
+=
+𝑒
+𝑍
+∑
+𝑒
+𝑍
+Softmax(Z)=
+∑e
+Z

+e
+Z

+​

+This transforms the outputs into probabilities, summing to 1 for classification.

+Loss Function
+The model minimizes cross-entropy loss:

+Loss
+=
+−
+1
+𝑚
+∑
+𝑖
+=
+1
+𝑚
+𝑦
+𝑖
+⋅
+log
+⁡
+(
+𝑦
+^
+𝑖
+)
+Loss=−
+m
+1
+​

+i=1
+∑
+m
+​
+ y
+i
+​
+ ⋅log(
+y
+^
+​

+i
+​
+ )
+where:

+𝑚
+m is the number of samples
+𝑦
+𝑖
+y
+i
+​
+  is the true label
+𝑦
+^
+𝑖
+y
+^
+​

+i
+​
+  is the predicted probability for the true class

 Results
-Trained on MNIST with approximately 94% accuracy on the test set, the network demonstrates robust performance in digit classification.
+The model achieved approximately 94% accuracy on the MNIST test set, showcasing its capacity to generalize well on unseen data.

 Credits
-Special thanks to Samson Zhang for his insightful videos that helped guide me through building this project.
+A huge thank you to Samson Zhang for his educational videos that were instrumental in guiding this project.